DrAShabut/AndroidDev/session-3.md

 7. You are done now.
 Run your Android Intent Application.

 8. Now practice sharing data between your activities.
-Adjust the activity_main.xml UI design and add a PlainText view to your UI, change its id to "editTextMessage", delete the default value of text attribute and add "Enter your Message" in the hint attribute.
+Adjust the activity_main.xml UI design and add a PlainText view to your UI, change its id to "editTextMessage", delete the default value of the text attribute and add "Enter your Message" in the hint attribute.

 9. Go to the MainActivity.java class and add the following code to the 'linkNextActivity' method: